harshitagarwal93/chat-copilot/webapi/README.md

         return new SequentialPlanner(this.Kernel, new SequentialPlannerConfig { RelevancyThreshold = 0.75 }).CreatePlanAsync(goal);
         ```
         \* The `RelevancyThreshold` is a number from 0 to 1 that represents how similar a goal is to a function's name/description/inputs.
 You want to tune that value when using SequentialPlanner to help keep things scoped while not missing on on things that are relevant or including too many things that really aren't. `0.75` is an arbitrary threshold and we recommend developers play around with this number to see what best fits their scenarios.
-1. Restart the `webapi` - Copilot Chat should be now running locally with SequentialPlanner.
+2. Restart the `webapi` - Chat Copilot should be now running locally with SequentialPlanner.

 # (Optional) Enabling the Qdrant Memory Store

 By default, the service uses an in-memory volatile memory store that, when the service stops or restarts, forgets all memories.
 [Qdrant](https://github.com/qdrant/qdrant) is a persistent scalable vector search engine that can be deployed locally in a container or [at-scale in the cloud](https://github.com/Azure-Samples/qdrant-azure).

-To enable the Qdrant memory store, you must first deploy Qdrant locally and then configure the Copilot Chat API service to use it.
+To enable the Qdrant memory store, you must first deploy Qdrant locally and then configure the Chat Copilot API service to use it.

 ## 1. Configure your environment